Soumya murder case: Incident

-The accused, who is experienced in that way of doing things, jumped down from the running train on the other side, rushed to her, and lifted her to a shady safe place at the side of the track.
-He hurriedly tore away and removed her dress, and raped the poor girl whose face was with full of blood, oozing out from the injuries on her head and face.
-He acted as a necrophile.
-After satisfying his lust, the accused ransacked her belongings, searched for the valuables in her bag, and robbed her mobile phone which was the only valuable material with that poor girl, and decamped with the booty, by leaving the victim in nudity, in supine position.
+Govindaswamy, who was experienced in this type of crime, jumped down from the running train on the other side, rushed to Soumya, and took her to the side of the track where nobody could see.
+He then proceeded to rape her, ransack her belongings, and rob her of her mobile phone.
+He left Soumya's nude body behind.

-There were two male passengers of the train travelling by the general compartment attached in front of that ladies compartment wherein the deceased was travelling, heard the cries of the deceased.
-Even though one of them wanted to pull the alarm chain to stop the train, he was dissuaded by a middle-aged man who was standing at the door at the right rear side of that compartment by stating that the girl had jumped out and escaped, and further by warning that he should not drag others unnecessarily to court.
+There were two male passengers in the general compartment, which was in front of the ladies compartment, who had heard the cries of Soumya.
+Even though one of them wanted to pull the alarm chain to stop the train, he was dissuaded by a middle-aged man who was standing at the door by stating that the girl had jumped out and escaped; the man warned that he should not drag others unnecessarily to court.

 Within a short span of 10 minutes, the train reached Shornur.
-Immediately they rushed to the guard of the train and complained about the incident, which triggered in the search of the track by some young men of the locality, and the Gang-man of the Vallathol Nagar Railway Station.
-All of them engaged in a search at the railway track, and ultimately, by about 9.30 p.m., the distorted and mutilated body of the deceased which was in almost naked state could be traced out from the side of the railway track wherein she was subjected to rape.
-The deceased was seen fighting for her life and was seen moving her right hand and right leg.
+Immediately, the two men rushed to a guard and complained about the incident, which triggered in the search of the track by some local men and the Gang-man of the Vallathol Nagar Railway Station.
+All of them engaged in a search at the railway track, and ultimately, by about 9.30 p.m., the mutilated body of Soumya was found at the side of the railway track where she was left.
+Soumya showed signs of life with movements of her right limbs.
 Blood was seen oozing out from the injuries on her face and head.
-There was difficulty to breathe and the breathing produced a peculiar sound on account of the obstructions on the airway as blood aspirated into it.
-By that time, the left side of her body had become paralytic.
-They took the deceased to the Shornur-Thrissur road, from where the deceased was taken to the Taluk Hospital, Wadakkanchery.
+The left side of her body had become paralyzed.
+They took the deceased to the Shornur-Thrissur road, from where she was then taken to the Taluk Hospital, Wadakkanchery.
 She was immediately taken to the casualty of the Medical College Hospital, Thrissur.